zhehaowang/zhehao.me/book-notes/emcpp/it18-22-smart-pointers.md

 std::shared_ptr<Widget> spw2(new Widget);   // without make func
 ```
-The version without repeats the type Widget, whose duplication should be avoided.
+`make_xxx` version does not repeat the type `Widget`, whose duplication should be avoided.

 Another concern is exception safety.
-Consider this code where we process widget with a priority (pass shared\_ptr by value looks suspicious, how?):
+Consider this code where we process widget with a priority (ignore the suspicious looking pass `shared_ptr` by value for now):
 ```cpp
 void processWidget(std::shared_ptr<Widget> spw, int priority);